szeness/LAcDrivingz/README.md

 the car can be moved left and right, a object coming towards it and if you hit one something happens.
+the stripes are moving.

-very trashy and not finished at all.
+very trashy just for fun and trying how that works.